In this article, we will be looking at five of the best bone-strengthening exercises using weights.

 4. Lower the dumbbells back down.
 Don’t stand upright until you finish the set.

-Weighted Squats target the quads, glutes, hamstrings, inner thighs, hip flexors, calves, and abs.
+The Weighted Squat is among my favorite bone-strengthening exercises for the lower body, targeting the quads, glutes, hamstrings, inner thighs, hip flexors, calves, and abs.

 1. Stand with your feet approximately hip-width apart, holding a dumbbell in each hand over your shoulders with your palms facing each other.